 My soul is still unraveling this revelation, but what I keep coming back to is this.
 Perfectionism:

-Connection, recognition and creativity are all things I’ve been wanting, but my problems with perfectionism made them impossible to achieve.
+Connection, recognition and creativity are all things I long for, but striving for perfectionism made them impossible to achieve.